Breadcrumb

 Minor

 The minor in Creative Technology & Design will typically take four semesters.
 However, due to classes filling quickly and possible conflicts with courses in your major, you need to begin working on your minor early in your CU Boulder career—ideally at the beginning of your sophomore year.
-You can apply for the minor here.
+Learn more about the minor and sign up here.

 International Students